 The report must follow the following structure:

-General observations IDENTIFIED ATTACK 1: <description> IDENTIFIED ATTACK 2: <description> IDENTIFIED ATTACK 3: <description> ...
-MISSED ATTACK 1: <description> MISSED ATTACK 2: <description>
+Introduction IDENTIFIED ATTACK 1: <description> IDENTIFIED ATTACK 2: <description> IDENTIFIED ATTACK 3: <description> ...
+MISSED ATTACK 1: <description> MISSED ATTACK 2: <description> ESSAY: The benefits and shortcomings of using intrusion detection systems

 We recommend not to write the essay directly to the browser.
 Instead write (and save) it using your favourite text editor, and copy-paste it.